 He's ready for that challenge.

-"I mean, I'm just trying to come out here each day and work hard," Finch said.
+"I mean, I'm just trying to come out here each day and work hard," said Finch, when asked if he's ready to be ‘the guy' in the backfield.
 "I have a lot to work on.
 I'm far from one of the best backs in the country.
 And I'm just working and trying to become one of those backs and just trying to come out here and just do everything that I can to improve and help my team win."

 The first four games of the season, Finch managed just 36 yards on 10 carries, but he has since turned it on in recent weeks after becoming more of a mainstay in the Sooner offense following Whaley's injury.

 Finch recorded a touchdown in three of his first four games after that rocky start, finding pay dirt for the first time at Kansas and racking up a season-high 99 yards against Texas A&M.

 Despite not scoring in the past three games, in the last seven he has accumulated 566 yards and all three of his touchdowns.

 That increased offensive presence has afforded him the opportunity to emerge as a leader on this offense.